sam-notte/notte/README.md

 env = NotteClient(api_key="your-api-key")
 ```

+# Main features

+- **Web Driver Support:** Compatible with any web driver.
+Defaults to Playwright.
+- **LLM Integration:** Use any LLM as a policy engine with quick prompt tuning.
+- **Multi-Step Actions**: Navigate and act across multiple steps.
+- **Extensible:** Simple to integrate and customize.

+# Advanced Config

+### Using multiple keys

+If you supply multiple keys in your `.env` file, Notte uses a [llamux](https://github.com/andreakiro/llamux-llm-router) configuration to intelligently select the best model for each invocation.
+This approach helps avoid rate limits, optimize cost-performance balance, and enhance your experience.
+You can add more providers or adjust rate limits by modifying the [config file](notte/llms/config/endpoints.csv)

 # Contribute

 Setup your local working environment;

 ```bash
 poetry env use 3.11 && poetry shell poetry install --with dev